 The EU funded project No. 821033 Closing the loop for urban material flows (CityLoops) from October 2019 to September 2023 brings together six ambitious European cities to demonstrate a series of innovative tools and urban planning approaches, aimed at closing the loops of urban material flows and increasing their regenerative capacity.
-The cities are Apeldoorn (The Netherlands), Bodø (Norway), Mikkeli (Finland), Høje-Taastrup (Denmark) Roskilde (Denmark), and Seville (Spain).
+The cities are Apeldoorn (The Netherlands), Bodø (Norway), Mikkeli (Finland), Høje Taastrup (Denmark) Roskilde (Denmark), and Seville (Spain).
 The cities will implement specific demonstration projects, including demonstration and evaluation of methodologies and instruments for promotion of Circular Economy focusing on flow of building materials.
-Among several tools and instruments for the support of the demonstration projects, tools for screening procedures and tool for selective demolition have been developed and tested.
+Among several tools and instruments for the support of the demonstration projects, tools for screening procedures and tool for selective demolition will be developed and tested.
 The screening involves a detailed assessment of buildings and materials with respect to hazardous materials and potential recycling before demolition.
-In Mikkeli the draft of CityLoops Pre-demolition audit guide (PDAguide) has been developed based on the Finnish guidelines in cooperation with Høje-Taastrup, Roskilde and Capital Region Denmark (CRD).
+In Mikkeli the draft of CityLoops Pre-demolition audit guide (PDA-guide) has been developed based on the Finnish guidelines in cooperation with Høje Taastrup, Roskilde and Capital Region Denmark (CRD).
 This guide on selective demolition (SD-guide) has been developed based on experiences in Denmark, Austria, and Belgium.

-The two guides are presented in two separate complementary documents with cross-references to provide an integrated tool for implementation of circular economy in the construction industry.
-Both guides have been tested and evaluated during the performance of the six CityLoops demonstration actions.
+The two guides are presented in two separate complementary documents with crossreferences to provide an integrated tool for implementation of circular economy in the construction industry.